Schrausser/The_Nuremberg_Chronicle_1493_Tables/Tab_fol_2r.md

 >" [...] first made of heaven a throne for himself as Creator, and raised it on high; and thereafter he established the earth and subordinated it to heaven.", (Hadavas, [2023](https://digital.library.wisc.edu/1711.dl/3SXNV3NHBQLFQ8J), p.
 3).

-Table 1.
+**Table 1**.
 The 3 *errors* of *Plato*, *Aristotle* and *Epicurus*, that result from Moses' statements of a *creation*, according to Schedel ([1493](https://daten.digitale-sammlungen.de/~db/0003/bsb00034024/images/index.html?id=00034024), fol.
 IIr).
 ~~~
 error	Plato etc.												Moses

 1		world was made of [...]
 Yle								God created the world without [...] material
 2		God [...] creatures [...], have existed for all time	Of all beings he first created the angels, and these out of nothing
 3		God [...]
 Yle, have existed for all time				the Spirit of the Lord [...] moved over the waters [...] who orders all things done
 ~~~

-Table 2.
+**Table 2**.
 The work of divine perfection, expressed in the figure *six* (*days*), whose component *parts* are 1, 2, and 3.
 ~~~
 parts 	days		Latin				ENHG					Engl. tr.

 1		1			creatione[m]		beschöpfung				creation
 2		2,3			dispositione[m]		ordnung oder schickung	order
 3		4,5,6		ornatum				zierung					adornment
 ~~~

 ## References